Lahmacun: Etymology and terminology

+The name entered English from Turkish lahmacun, pronounced lahmajun, and from Armenian Լահմաջո (lahmajo), both derived from Arabic لحم [بـ]عجين (laḥm [bi-]ʿajīn), meaning "dough [with] meat".

+It is referred to as Armenian sfeeha (صفيحة أرمنية) in some areas in the Arab world, such as in Palestine, where it is distinguished from regular Palestinian-style sfiha which has a thicker dough layer.

 History

 Flatbreads in the Middle East have been cooked in tandoors and on metal frying pans such as the tava for thousands of years.
 They have been used to wrap meat and other foods for convenience and portability.
-However, until the wider adoption in medieval times of the large stone ovens, flatbreads stuffed or topped with meat or other foods were not baked together, cooking the bread and the topping at the same time.
-A variety of such dishes, such as sfiha and manakish, became popular in countries formerly parts of the Ottoman Empire, especially Turkey, Armenia, Syria, Lebanon, and Iraq.
+However, until the wider adoption in medieval times of the large stone ovens, flatbreads stuffed or topped with meat and other foods were not baked together, cooking the bread and the topping at the same time.

+13th-Century Aleppan author Ibn al-Adim wrote a recipe calling for cutting meat and spreading it on a thin disc of dough before putting it in a brick oven called a furn, a possible ancestor to lahm bi ajeen.

+A variety of such dishes, such as sfiha and manakish, became popular in countries formerly parts of the Ottoman Empire, especially Turkey, Armenia, Lebanon and Syria.
 A thin flatbread, topped with spiced ground meat, became known as lahm b'ajin (meat with dough), shortened to lahmajin and similar names.

 According to Ayfer Bartu, lahmacun was not known in Istanbul until the mid-20th century.
 Bartu says that before the dish became widespread in Turkey after the 1950s, it was found in Arab countries and the southern regions of Turkey, around Urfa and Gaziantep.

-Food wars
+By Region

+In Assyrian tradition, lahmacun is served to those who are grieving the loss of a loved one, alongside Turkish coffee and other dishes.

+In The Netherlands lahmacun is often sold as a street food or snack, often under the name Turkish pizza.
+The lahmacun is rolled up and filled with salad, sambal and garlic sauce, often with added döner meat and/or cheese.